mariapana/hardware-software-interface/labs/lab-08/reading/functions.md

 1. Note that during the execution of the function, what does not change is the position of the frame pointer.
 This is the reason for its name: it points to the current function's frame.
 Therefore, it is common to access a function's parameters through the frame pointer.
-Assuming a 32-bit system and processor word-sized parameters (32 bits, 4 bytes), we will have:
+Assuming a 64-bit system and processor word-sized parameters (64 bits, 8 bytes), we will have:

-   - the first argument is found at address `ebp+8`
+   - the first argument is found in the `rdi` register
+   - the second argument is found in the `rsi` register
+   - the third argument is found in the `rdx` register
+   - the fourth argument is found in the `rcx` register
+   - the fifth argument is found in the `r8` register
+   - the sixth argument is found in the `r9` register
-   - the second argument is found at address `ebp+12`
+   - the seventh argument is found at address `rbp + 16`
-   - the third argument is found at address `ebp+16`
+   - the eighth argument is found at address `rbp + 24`
    - etc.

-   This is why, to get the parameters of the foo function in the eax, ebx, ecx registers, we use the constructions:
+   This is why, to get the parameters of the foo function in the rax and rbx registers, we use the constructions:

     ```Assembly
-    mov eax, dword [ebp+8]   ; first argument in eax
-    mov ebx, dword [ebp+12]  ; second argument in ebx
+    mov rax, qword [rbp + 16]   ; seventh argument in rax
-    mov ecx, dword [ebp+16]  ; third argument in ecx
+    mov rbx, qword [rbp + 24]   ; eighth argument in rbx
     ```

 1. The return value of a function is placed in registers (generally in eax).